 The recipient of that letter liked to travel, too.
 However, she hadn't reached her executive position without hard work on the job at the place where she could learn the most.
-It took considerable effort to marshal her sense of humor and her understanding of naive youth to answer these two girls who limited the location and whose expressed qualifications for positions were the desire to have a company finance their travels.
+It took considerable effort to marshal her sense of humor and her charitable understanding of naive youth to answer these two girls who so selfishly limited a job location.
+Whose expressed qualifications for positions were a desire to have a company finance their travels!

 A beau, a favorite aunt, a sunny climate, or a commuting distance from home may be a deciding factor.
-It won't impress a prospective employer with your sincerity to make a career of your work.
+But it won't impress a prospective employer with your sincerity to make a career of your work.